maxutility2011/ezLiveStreaming/README.md

 # DRM configuration

 A simple clear key DRM key server is implemented to generate random 16 byte key-id and key upon requests.
 Each live channel receives an unique key-id and key pair.
 Specifically, api_server sends a key request to the key server when it receives a new transcoding job with DRM protection configured.
 The transcoding job ID is used as the content ID for the live channel.
 The key server generates a random 16 byte key_id and key pair then associate them with the content ID.
 The api_server receives the key response, parse the key materials from the response, then pass it along with the job request (including the DRM protection configuration) to the scheduler followed by the worker_app and worker_transcoder.
 The worker_transcode translates the key materials and DRM configuration to Shaka packager DRM options when launching the packager.
 Lastly, the packager encrypts the live transcoded streams (received from ffmpeg) and outputs DRM-protected HLS streams.
+For clear-key DRM, a key file named *key.bin* is output and uploaded to S3.
+As per HLS specification, for clear key DRM, key.bin is a public file which contains the decrypt key in binary format.
+Its S3 URI is included the *EXT-X-KEY* tag in the variant playlist.
+The player can download the key file to access the decrypt key.
+Note that clear-key DRM is ONLY for testing and debugging purposes.
+A full DRM workflow is needed to keep you content secure.

 ```
 "Drm": {